2405-team3/paisley/README.md

 ```

-use CLI to set env variables and deploy your AWS infra
+use CLI to set env variables and deploy your AWS infra (from `cli` dir)
 ```
-cd cli
 paisley env
 paisley deploy
 ```